binipringle/crim-outline/index.md

   ii.	“damages a special building” Is this building a special building? (this could cause problems – address legality, overbreadth and vagueness issues, stating rules) And what is “damages”?

-  For class of 10-5-20

-  •	Girouard v.
-State | Court of Appeals of Maryland 1991 o	Issue: Whether words alone are a provocation adequate to justify a conviction of second degree murder o	Narrow issue: Whether the provocation of Steven by Joyce was sufficient to mitigate the murder charge against Steven to voluntary manslaughter. o	Facts: Steven S. and Joyce M Girouard met in the army, where they worked in the same building.
-About three months after meeting, they got married.
-About two months after getting married, Steven killed Joyce.
-Their marriage had been tense and strained.
-While married, Joyce had possibly resumed a relationship with a former boyfriend.
-On the day Joyce was killed, Joyce was in the couple’s apartment talking to a friend on the phone, and said that she was requesting a hardship discharge because Steven didn’t love her.
-Steven asked her what that was about and Joyce said nothing.
-Steven went into the bedroom and lay down.
-Joyce followed him in and stepped onto the bed, pulled his hair and verbally taunted him.
-Joyce told Steven she wished she had never married him and wanted a divorce.
-Steven picked up a pillow, went into the kitchen, got a knife, and went back into the bedroom with the knife concealed behind the pillow.
-Joyce continued to verbally taunt him.
-Steven listened, and then lunged at Joyce and stabbed her 19 times.
-After stabbing her he took a shower to wash the blood off and then tried to kill himself.
-When he failed to die he called the police and said I murdered my wife.
-When the police got there Steven was outside waiting for them, very upset.
-At trial, a psychologist testified that in his opinion Steven had reached the limit of his ability “to bottle up strong emotions.”
-(284 bottom para).
-Steven was charged with second degree murder.
-  	In his appeal, Steven argued that the conviction of second degree murder should be mitigated to manslaughter because there was no malice, which is essential for a conviction of murder.
-He acknowledged that traditionally this mitigation is limited to circumstances of
-  •	Extreme assault or battery upon the defendant;
-  •	Mutual combat;
-  •	Defendant’s illegal arrest;
-  •	Injury or serious abuse of a close relative of the defendant; or
-  •	The sudden discovery of a spouse’s adultery.
-  	Steven argued that the verbal provocation was sufficient, and that categories of provocation to mitigate should be broadened.
-  	The court countered by stating that although there is no finite list of legally adequate provocations, under common law, words spoken by the victim, no matter how abusive or taunting, are not sufficient to mitigate murder to manslaughter.
-The court argued that if words were deemed sufficient to mitigate, “nearly every domestic argument ending in the death of one party could be mitigated to manslaughter” (285).
-  	The court noted that the difference between murder and manslaughter is the presence or absence of malice.
-Voluntary manslaughter has been defined as “an intentional homicide, done in a sudden heat of passion, caused by adequate provocation, before there has been a reasonable opportunity for the passion to cool” (285). o	Holding: Here, the court argues that circumstances show that there was not adequate provocation. o	Rule: Words alone are not adequate provocation to mitigate second-degree murder to voluntary manslaughter.

-  For class of 10-5-20

-  People v.
-Cassassa | Court of Appeals of New York, 1980
-  Issue: whether D’s state of extreme emotional disturbance when he killed V can be considered a reasonable reaction to a series of events sufficient to mitigate the charge of second degree murder to manslaughter. o	Facts: Victoria Le Consolo (Victim) and Victor Cassassa (Defendant) lived in the same building.
-After dating for 3 or 4 months, Ms. Le Consolo told the D she was not in falling in love with him.
-D became obsessed with Ms. Le Consolo.
-On one occasion the D broke into the apartment below Ms. Le Consolo’s to eavesdrop, and on another occasion broke into her apartment and lay in her bed.
-One evening D went to Ms. Le Consolo’s apartment with bottles of wine and liquor which he wanted to give to Ms. Le Consolo.
-Ms. Le Consolo refused to accept the wine and liquor.
-D pulled out a steak knife and stabbed Ms. Le Consolo several times in the throat, then dragged her body to the bathroom and submerged it in water “to make sure she was dead.” o	Procedural history:
-  	At trial, D did not contest the facts, but argued that at the time of the killing he was experiencing extreme emotional disturbance.
-At trial, D had one witness, a psychiatrist, who testified that Ms. Le Consolo’s rejection of D combined with his “personality attributes” caused him to be under the influence of extreme emotional disturbance at the time of the killing (301).
-  	The People had several witnesses including a psychiatrist, who testified that in his opinion D was not under the influence of extreme emotional disturbance for the purposes of mitigation, because the disturbed state was due to internal factors, not external ones.
-  	Trial court noted that extreme emotional disturbance could be caused by a series of events but D had the burden of showing that his reaction was reasonable.
-Trial court found that D’s reaction to events were so personal to him as not to be reasonable and convicted D of murder in the second degree (301). o	Reasoning: On Appeal, D said that trial court erred.
-D held that he had a mental infirmity that did not rise to the level of insanity, and within that mental state, from his subjective point of view, his reaction to a series of events causing him to kill V was reasonable.
-NYPL Section 125.25 (1)(a) provides that it is an affirmative defense to the crime of murder in the second degree where “the defendant acted under the influence of extreme emotional disturbance for which there was a reasonable explanation or excuse.”
-(301) The extreme emotional disturbance defense is an outgrowth of the heat of passion defense.
-  	In heat of passion defense, response to provocation; a cooling off period completely negates the mitigating effect of the response to provocation.
-  	In extreme emotional disturbance defense, it may be that significant mental trauma has affected D’s mind for a substantial period of time.
-The standard by which the reasonableness of the D’s reaction is tested is entirely subjective (302).
-Under the MPC, defense of extreme emotional disturbance the D must have
-  •	Acted under the influence of extreme emotional disturbance; and
-  •	There must have been a reasonable explanation or excuse, the reasonableness of which is to be determined from the viewpoint of a person in the defendant’s situation as the D believed them to be.
-  	Test is in part subjective, and in part objective.
-The intention of the statute is to give the jury the opportunity to weigh facts and exercise mercy.
-Appeals court finds that trial court had the opportunity to do all of this, and found that the D’s conduct was not reasonable even if seen from the D’s subjective viewpoint. o	Holding: Sentence of murder in the second degree was affirmed. o	Rule:

-  2020-10-21

   Felony murder